Why should I write a letter to the future?

 If you designate your email as "public, but anonymous", it will be included in the public letters section.
 Your email address will never be shown or shared, but the body and the subject of the letter will be.
 Please refrain from mentioning specific people in a public letter (and if you do, we reserve the right to delete your letter.
 Read our terms of service for more details.

 Can you help me find my long lost letter?

-Once you are a registered user you can always access your letters from your your account page.
-If you still can't find your letter, due to the volume of letters written to the future (millions!) we can only help find letters in the haystack from paying FutureMe members ($10 / year - total bargain!).
+Once you are a registered user you can always access your letters from your FutureMe account.
+If you still can't find your letter, due to the volume of letters written to the future (millions!) we can only help find letters in the haystack from Premium FutureMe members.
 Once you are a member and want help finding a letter, please send a support request through the Contact link below.

 Can I FutureMe (verb!) other people?

-You can send letters to others, but only if you are a registered user.
+You can send letters to others, but only if you are a registered user and signed in.
 When they get the email, it will specify that it was sent from your email address.
-So no funny business.

 Can I change a FutureMe (noun too!) that I've already written?

 From your FutureMe account page, you will be able to delete a letter, change the email address, or its public/private status.
 But you cannot change the date the letter was sent to or edit the content of the letter.
 This, we feel, would be cheating, as well as a potential violation of the space-time continuum.
 So please take care when writing to the future - it's serious business, after all.

 Can I advertise on your site?
 Or how about a cobranded version for my business?